Why Long-Term Licensing Wins (and Where Short-Term Fits In)

 Extend your brand beyond your core focus.

-If you’re looking to take your brand into new aisles or retailers outside of your core offering, a strategic licensing partnership can get you there.
-Licensing allows your brand to play in new spaces while leaning on your licensee to take on the spaces outside of your brand’s wheelhouse.
+Looking to take your brand into new aisles or retailers outside your core offering?
+A strategic licensing partnership can get you there — allowing you to explore new spaces while relying on your licensee’s expertise in those categories.

 Generate an additional revenue stream.